react-native-community/cli/docs/commands.md

 #### `--extra-params <string>`

-Custom properties that will be passed to gradle build command.
+Custom params that will be passed to gradle build command.
 Example:

 ```sh